cunarist/class-transform/README.md

 This is useful when the JSON API uses snakecase or some other naming conventions.

-## Providing a default value
+## Providing an initial value

-When a field didn't receive some proper value, it can get a default value instead of being filled with `null`.
+When a field didn't receive some proper value, it can get an initial value instead of being filled with `null`.
-Simply provide the default value to the type method.
+Simply provide the initial value to the type method.
 By doing so, `null` will be removed from the field's type hint.

 ```javascript